Best Small Bedroom gardening ideas

 When applying fertilizer, it's important to avoid over-fertilizing, which can damage plants.
 Instead, apply fertilizer to dry soil and water thoroughly afterward to help prevent root burn.

-Fertilizer schedules: The best time to fertilize your plants will depend on the type of fertilizer you're using.
-Water-soluble fertilizers should be applied every two weeks, while slow-release fertilizers can be applied once a month.
+Fertilizer schedules: The best time to fertilize your plants will depend on the type of fertilizer you’re using.
+Water-soluble fertilizers should be applied every two weeks, while slow-release fertilizers can be applied monthly.
 Compost can be applied at any time of year.

 How can you make the most of your small bedroom garden?